• Target level of study

 Integrated and Embedded Electronic Systems

-The "Integrated and Embedded Electronic Systems" (SEIE) course of the Master EEA, unique at the regional level, relies on the strong and nationally and internationally recognized competences of the EC and researchers of the Microelectronics Department of the LIRMM in the field of design and test of microelectronic circuits and systems.
-This field covers aspects such as the design of integrated digital and analog systems, the validation of integrated circuits and systems, the testing of integrated circuits and systems, industrial testing, the design and testing of heterogeneous systems and microsystems, digital security and the use of artificial intelligence.
+The "Integrated and Embedded Electronic Systems" (SEIE) track of the EEA Master's program, unique in the region, draws on the strong and nationally and internationally recognized expertise of the ECs and researchers in the Microelectronics Department of LIRMM in the field of microelectronic circuit and system design and testing.
+This field covers aspects such as the design of integrated digital and analog systems, the validation of integrated circuits and systems, the testing of integrated circuits and systems, industrial testing, the design and testing of heterogeneous systems and microsystems, digital security, and the use of artificial intelligence.

-The "Integrated and Embedded Electronic Systems" (SEIE) course of the Master EEA, unique at the regional level, relies on the strong and nationally and internationally recognized competences of the EC and researchers of the Microelectronics Department of the LIRMM in the field of design and test of microelectronic circuits and systems.
-This field covers aspects such as the design of integrated digital and analog systems, the validation of integrated circuits and systems, the testing of integrated circuits and systems, industrial testing, the design and testing of heterogeneous systems and microsystems, digital security and the use of artificial intelligence.
+The "Integrated and Embedded Electronic Systems" (SEIE) track of the EEA Master's program, unique in the region, draws on the strong and nationally and internationally recognized expertise of the ECs and researchers in the Microelectronics Department of LIRMM in the field of microelectronic circuit and system design and testing.
+This field covers aspects such as the design of integrated digital and analog systems, the validation of integrated circuits and systems, the testing of integrated circuits and systems, industrial testing, the design and testing of heterogeneous systems and microsystems, digital security, and the use of artificial intelligence.

 Robotics

-The main objective of the Robotics track of the Master EEA is to train high-level specialists in Robotics, Industrial Computing, Image Processing and Automation.
+The main objective of the Robotics track of the EEA Master's program is to train high-level specialists in Robotics, Industrial Computing, Image Processing, and Automation.

-It is one of the natural extensions of the EEA (Electronics, Electrical Engineering and Automation) Bachelor's degree and of any other scientific and technological training in the fields of EEA, computer science, applied mathematics, mechatronics, etc.
+It is a natural extension of the Bachelor's degree in EEA (Electronics, Electrical Engineering, and Automation) and any other scientific and technological training in the fields of EEA, computer science, applied mathematics, mechatronics, etc.

-During the first year (taught in French), students will take fundamental courses in electronics, energetics, automation and signal processing in the first semester, followed by specialization courses in robotics in the second semester.
-The second semester courses will allow them to learn the basics of robotics (manipulation and mobile), image processing and robot programming tools.
+During the first year (taught in French), students will take fundamental courses in electronics, energy, automation, and signal processing in the first semester, followed by specialized courses in robotics in the second semester.
+The second semester courses will teach them the basics of robotics (manipulation and mobile), image processing, and robot programming tools.

-During the second year (taught in English), students will take courses in robot modeling and control, perception for robotics, optimization, artificial intelligence, embedded systems and programming.
-They will also have a course opening on research, targeting the most innovative applications of robotics (micro-manipulators, surgical robots, submarines, humanoids, virtual and augmented reality, operational safety, teleoperation, etc.).
-In the second semester of the second year, students will carry out a one-month research project in a laboratory or company, followed by a tutored internship (in a company or laboratory) of 4 to 6 months.
+During the second year (taught in English), students will take courses in robot modeling and control, perception for robotics, optimization, artificial intelligence, embedded systems, and programming in the first semester.
+They will also take a course introducing research, focusing on the most innovative applications of robotics (micromanipulators, surgical robots, submarines, humanoids, virtual and augmented reality, operational safety, teleoperation, etc.).
+In the second semester of the second year, students will carry out a one-month research project in a laboratory or company, followed by a 4- to 6-month tutored internship (in a company or laboratory).

-The course is open to alternating work-study through an apprenticeship contract.
-This contract allows students to acquire the theoretical bases during the weeks of training and to put them into practice during the periods spent in the company.
-This method of operation facilitates the development of skills.
-It also has the advantage for the student of being paid even before graduating.
+The program is open to work-study students through an apprenticeship contract.
+This contract allows students to acquire theoretical knowledge during training weeks and put it into practice during periods spent in the workplace.
+This approach facilitates skills development.
+It also offers students the advantage of being paid even before they graduate.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This Master Course is a natural extension of the Bachelor's Degree in EEA (Electronics, Electrical Engineering and Automation) of UM or of any other scientific and technological bachelors in related fields (e.g., computer science, applied mathematics, mechatronics, etc..).
+This Master's program is a natural extension of the Bachelor's Degree in EEA (Electronics, Electrical Engineering, and Automation) from UM or any other scientific and technological bachelor's degrees in related fields (e.g., computer science, applied mathematics, mechatronics, etc.).

-During the first semester of the1st year of the Master (taught in French), students will follow basic courses in electronics, energy, control systems and signal processing.
-The second semester is mainly focused on specialized courses in robotics.
-These courses will allow students to learn the basics of robotics (both fixed and mobile base robots), image processing and robot programming tools.
+During the first semester of thefirst year of the Master's program (taught in French), students will take basic courses in electronics, energy, control systems, and signal processing.
+The second semester focuses mainly on specialized courses in robotics.
+These courses will allow students to learn the basics of robotics (both fixed and mobile base robots), image processing, and robot programming tools.

-During the second year, which is taught in English, the courses in the first semester include robot modelling and control, perception for robotics, optimization, artificial intelligence, embedded systems and programming.
-Students will also have a research-oriented course, targeting the most innovative applications of robotics (micro-manipulators, surgical robotics, submarine robotics, humanoids, virtual and augmented reality, operational safety, teleoperation, etc).
+During the second year, which is taught in English, the courses in the first semester include robot modeling and control, perception for robotics, optimization, artificial intelligence, embedded systems, and programming.
+Students will also have a research-oriented course, targeting the most innovative applications of robotics (micro-manipulators, surgical robotics, submarine robotics, humanoids, virtual and augmented reality, operational safety, teleoperation, etc.).
 In the second semester, students will carry out a one-month research project in a laboratory or a company, followed by a tutored internship (in a company or laboratory) of 4 to 6 months.

-The Master course is also open to work-study through an apprenticeship contract.
-Such a contract allows students to acquire the theoretical bases during the training weeks and to put them into practice during the periods spent in the company.
-This mode of functioning improves their skills.
-It also has the advantage for the student to be paid before graduation.
+The Master's program is also open to work-study students through an apprenticeship contract.
+Such a contract allows students to acquire the theoretical foundations during training weeks and to put them into practice during periods spent in the company.
+This mode of operation improves their skills.
+It also has the advantage for the student of being paid before graduation.

-The main objective of the Robotics track of the Master EEA is to train high-level specialists in Robotics, Industrial Computing, Image Processing and Automation.
+The main objective of the Robotics track of the EEA Master's program is to train high-level specialists in Robotics, Industrial Computing, Image Processing, and Automation.

-It is one of the natural extensions of the EEA (Electronics, Electrical Engineering and Automation) Bachelor's degree and of any other scientific and technological training in the fields of EEA, computer science, applied mathematics, mechatronics, etc.
+It is a natural extension of the Bachelor's degree in EEA (Electronics, Electrical Engineering, and Automation) and any other scientific and technological training in the fields of EEA, computer science, applied mathematics, mechatronics, etc.

-During the first year (taught in French), students will take fundamental courses in electronics, energetics, automation and signal processing in the first semester, followed by specialization courses in robotics in the second semester.
-The second semester courses will allow them to learn the basics of robotics (manipulation and mobile), image processing and robot programming tools.
+During the first year (taught in French), students will take fundamental courses in electronics, energy, automation, and signal processing in the first semester, followed by specialized courses in robotics in the second semester.
+The second semester courses will teach them the basics of robotics (manipulation and mobile), image processing, and robot programming tools.

-The course is open to alternating work-study through an apprenticeship contract.
-This contract allows students to acquire the theoretical bases during the weeks of training and to put them into practice during the periods spent in the company.
-This method of operation facilitates the development of skills.
-It also has the advantage for the student of being paid even before graduating.
+The program is open to work-study students through an apprenticeship contract.
+This contract allows students to acquire theoretical knowledge during training weeks and put it into practice during periods spent in the workplace.
+This approach facilitates skills development.
+It also offers students the advantage of being paid even before they graduate.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This Master Course is a natural extension of the Bachelor's Degree in EEA (Electronics, Electrical Engineering and Automation) of UM or of any other scientific and technological bachelors in related fields (e.g., computer science, applied mathematics, mechatronics, etc..).
+This Master's program is a natural extension of the Bachelor's Degree in EEA (Electronics, Electrical Engineering, and Automation) from UM or any other scientific and technological bachelor's degrees in related fields (e.g., computer science, applied mathematics, mechatronics, etc.).

-During the first semester of the1st year of the Master (taught in French), students will follow basic courses in electronics, energy, control systems and signal processing.
-The second semester is mainly focused on specialized courses in robotics.
-These courses will allow students to learn the basics of robotics (both fixed and mobile base robots), image processing and robot programming tools.
+During the first semester of thefirst year of the Master's program (taught in French), students will take basic courses in electronics, energy, control systems, and signal processing.
+The second semester focuses mainly on specialized courses in robotics.
+These courses will allow students to learn the basics of robotics (both fixed and mobile base robots), image processing, and robot programming tools.

-During the second year, which is taught in English, the courses in the first semester include robot modelling and control, perception for robotics, optimization, artificial intelligence, embedded systems and programming.
-Students will also have a research-oriented course, targeting the most innovative applications of robotics (micro-manipulators, surgical robotics, submarine robotics, humanoids, virtual and augmented reality, operational safety, teleoperation, etc).
+During the second year, which is taught in English, the courses in the first semester include robot modeling and control, perception for robotics, optimization, artificial intelligence, embedded systems, and programming.
+Students will also have a research-oriented course, targeting the most innovative applications of robotics (micro-manipulators, surgical robotics, submarine robotics, humanoids, virtual and augmented reality, operational safety, teleoperation, etc.).
 In the second semester, students will carry out a one-month research project in a laboratory or a company, followed by a tutored internship (in a company or laboratory) of 4 to 6 months.

-The Master course is also open to work-study through an apprenticeship contract.
-Such a contract allows students to acquire the theoretical bases during the training weeks and to put them into practice during the periods spent in the company.
-This mode of functioning improves their skills.
-It also has the advantage for the student to be paid before graduation.
+The Master's program is also open to work-study students through an apprenticeship contract.
+Such a contract allows students to acquire the theoretical foundations during training weeks and to put them into practice during periods spent in the company.
+This mode of operation improves their skills.
+It also has the advantage for the student of being paid before graduation.

 IDIL - Photonics & Electronics Sensors for Environment & Health

-Sensors are omnipresent in our modern world.
-To give just a few examples: in the environment, they aim to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they allow 2D or even 3D imaging of the eye, arteries, or the early diagnosis of diseases.
-The most recent and efficient sensors are for the most part based on electronic or optical/photonic components without us even knowing it.
-In this context of an ever increasing and more demanding demand, the Master IDIL "Photonic & Electronic Sensors for Environment and Health" aims to train highly qualified personnel in the field of electronic and photonic sensors, with an orientation towards applications in environment and health, based on long stays in research laboratories.
-Graduates may then choose to complete their training in order to become researchers in the public or private sectors, responsible for the development of new systems that open up the field of possibilities for the future.
+Sensors are ubiquitous in our modern world.
+To cite just a few examples: in the environmental field, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D or even 3D imaging of the eye and arteries, as well as early diagnosis of diseases.
+The latest and most powerful sensors are mostly based on electronic or optical/photonic components, without us even knowing it.
+In this context of ever-increasing and more demanding demand, the IDIL Master's degree in "Photonics & Electronic Sensors for the Environment and Health" aims to train highly qualified personnel in the field of electronic and photonic sensors, with a focus on environmental and health applications, based on long stays in research laboratories.
+Graduates can then choose to complete their training to become researchers in the public or private sectors, responsible for developing new systems that open up new possibilities for the future.

-The training is backed by the Institute of Electronics and Systems, a research laboratory of international scope in the field of sensors and photonics.
-Under the supervision of renowned researchers, you will learn to master state-of-the-art experimental techniques that will enable you to design and manufacture lasers, sensors, detectors and other key components using state-of-the-art technological equipment, including the application of components, particularly in the fields of the environment and health.
+The program is supported by the Institute of Electronics and Systems, a research laboratory at the University of Montpellier/CNRS with an international reputation in the field of sensors and photonics.
+Supervised by renowned researchers, you will learn to master state-of-the-art experimental techniques enabling you to design and manufacture lasers, sensors, detectors, and other key components using cutting-edge technological equipment, including the application of components particularly in the fields of the environment and health.

 Examples of teaching units: